CFloy66-v12o/UPenn-cyber-proj-1/README.md

 - The first benefit of all of this is saving time.
 Before automation, system administrators had to spend hours configuring machines manually, after Ansible, the time required to configure the whole process is less than 3 minutes!
-The second benefit is reducing bugs and errors related to human error.Automated provisioning with Ansible also provides for homogeneity, or IaC (Infrastructure as Code), allowing you to write scripts in one location and have it filter to the appropriate locations.
+The second benefit is reducing bugs and errors,which generally go hand 'n' hand when humans interact with computers.
+Automated provisioning with Ansible also provides for homogeneity, or IaC (Infrastructure as Code), allowing you to write scripts in one location and have it filter to the appropriate locations.
 This ensures all locations are running the same scripts and are identical.